react-boilerplate/react-boilerplate/README.md

 ## Testing

+### Performance testing

+With the development server running (i.e. while `$ npm start` is running in another tab), enter `$ npm run pagespeed` to run Google PageSpeed Insights and get a performance check right in your terminal!

 ### Browser testing

-With `npm run serve` you can start a server that's accessible in the entire local network and shows the version of the app that's in the `build` folder.
+With `$ npm run serve` you can start a server that's accessible in the entire local network and shows the version of the app that's in the `build` folder.
 Useful for testing on different devices!

 ### Unit testing

-Unit tests live in the `tests/` directory, and are run with `npm run test`.
+Unit tests live in the `tests/` directory, and are run with `$ npm run test`.
 There are two files in there already, checking that the current AppActions and Reducers are working correctly.
 Mocha is used as a unit testing framework, for more information on how to use it check out the official [documentation](http://mochajs.org)!

 ## Files in the root folder